 char data type, as follows:

 Let's think of how we can achieve the end result.
-In case the task requirement is to print all symbols, from the starting to the end one (by skipping a particular letter), what should we do?
+In case the task requirement is to print all characters, from the starting to the end one (by skipping a particular letter), what should we do?

-The easiest and most efficient way is to use a loop, by passing through all symbols and printing those that are different from the letter that we need to skip.
+The easiest and most efficient way is to use a loop, by passing through all characters and printing those that are different from the letter that we need to skip.
 One of the advantages of C# is that we have the opportunity to use a different data type for a loop variable:

-We use a loop that runs through all symbols from the starting to the end letter (included).
+We use a loop that runs through all characters from the starting to the end letter (included).
 On each iteration of the first loop, we run a second one with the same parameters (but only if the letter of the first loop is valid, i.e. does not match the one that we must exclude, by requirements).
 In each iteration of the second loop, we run one more with the same parameters and the same condition.
-This way we have three nested loops, as we will print the symbols in the body of the latter.
+This way we have three nested loops, as we will print the characters in the body of the latter.